 How does UI QuickCare work?

-UI QuickCare is a walk-in medical clinic available to anyone in the community.
+UI QuickCare is a walk-in urgent care medical clinic available to anyone in the community.
 It should not replace regular visits to your doctor.
-However, when you are ill, but don’t need an emergency room or can’t get to your regular doctor, UI QuickCare is a convenient choice open to anyone more than 6 months old.
+However, when you are ill, but don’t need an emergency room or can’t get to your regular doctor, UI QuickCare is a convenient choice open to anyone more than six months old.
 No appointment necessary.

 When I call the main number (319-384-8822), what information can I receive?

 - Which clinic has the shortest wait time

 - Who provides these services

 Physician assistants and advanced nurse practitioners connected to UI Hospitals and Clinics provide your care.
 Each UI QuickCare location can communicate electronically with the UI Emergency Department at UI Hospitals and Clinics if necessary.